aodn/aws-wps/README.md

    function
 3. Click the link, go to the Monitor tab, then hit "View logs in CloudWatch"

+### How to delete
+aws cloudformation delete-stack --stack-name YOUR_STACK_NAME --region ap-southeast-2

 ## To submit a request